SmitaM91/Fundamentals-of-Data-Visualization---Final-Project/README.md

 * Simplifying the Layout: Based on user feedback, the scatterplot matrix could benefit from a more simplified layout.
 Allowing users to select fewer variables at a time or customize their view could reduce complexity.
 Performance Optimization: While the dashboard performed well for this dataset, future iterations could focus on optimizing the performance, particularly when handling larger datasets or more complex visualizations.

-what elements you would refine in future iterations
+what elements you would refine in future iterations:

-I would focus on improving the layout to simplify the user experience and optimizing performance for larger datasets, ensuring the dashboard remains both intuitive and responsive.
+* I would focus on improving the layout to simplify the user experience and optimizing performance for larger datasets, ensuring the dashboard remains both intuitive and responsive.

 Thank you so much for reviewing my project.